Skip to main content

 Set Up Webhooks

-• Specify Webhook Endpoint: Define the endpoint that will receive the webhook request (starting with https://).
+• Webhook Endpoint (URL): Define the endpoint that will receive the webhook request (starting with https://) (required)

 • Event Triggers: Select one or more of the following events to trigger the webhook:

-• Configure retry attempts for failed webhook deliveries
+• Retries: Configure the number of retry attempts for failed webhook deliveries

 Webhook Signature Verification